IObundle/py2hwsw/README.md

 ## A Python framework for embedded HW/SW projects

-In this project, we propose to develop a Python framework to (1) manage the files of an embedded hardware/software (HW/SW) codesign project and (2) generate the Verilog code of the hardware components.
-The flow will use only open-source tools.
+This project consists of a Python framework to (1) manage the files of an embedded hardware/software (HW/SW) codesign project and (2) generate the Verilog code of the hardware components.
+The flow uses only open-source tools.

 An embedded HW/SW project requires that various source files be conveniently organized in a directory tree so that the build scripts can produce the needed artifacts.
 Typically, Makefiles and different scripting languages are employed, which is often a barrier for new developers.
-The proposed Python framework will raise developer accessibility by providing a single cockpit for the design process.
+The Python framework raises developer accessibility by providing a single cockpit for the design process.

 Hardware Design Languages such as Verilog and VHDL give a lot of flexibility to